World Languages & Cultures

-The 2020 Summer Program in Italy will include guided excursions to Rome, Florence, Assisi, Perugia, Spello, San Gemini and more TBA Participants will have the opportunity to visit a variety of sites, museums, art galleries and artesian studios.
-They will participate in local festivals and unique workshops such as making delicious meals, gelato, pizza, and much more!
+The 2022 Summer Program in Italy will include guided excursions to Rome, Florence, Assisi, Perugia, Spello, Montefalco, San Gemini, Civita Bagnoregio and more TBA.
+You will have the opportunity to visit a variety of sites, museums, art galleries and artesian studios.
+You will participate in unique cooking workshops with well-known Chefs.
+You will savor tasteful meals and visit local hidden gems where nature and rich heritage create meaningful experiences that will remain with you for a lifetime.

 Participants are housed in three- to four-star hotels.
 In Orvieto participants will stay at the Grand Hotel Italia, an elegant landmark building dating back to the Renaissance, conveniently located in the center of the city.
 All hotels offer spacious lounges and meeting rooms, comfortable rooms with air-conditioning and a private bath.
 A buffet breakfast is included.